Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 • Client certificate Authentication: For client certificate authentication, it needs that each client accessing the resource has a certificate that it sends to authenticate itself.

 Ans.
-Interview questions on Java often explore OOP principles.
+Interview questions on Core Java often explore OOP principles.
 Object-oriented programming in Java is based on four main principles: encapsulation (hiding data and providing access methods), inheritance (reusing and extending classes), polymorphism (multiple forms of a class), and abstraction (representing real-world entities as objects).
 These principles promote code organization, modularity, and flexibility.

 Ans.
-In basic Java interview questions, understanding the finalize() method is important.
+In basic Core Java interview questions, understanding the finalize() method is important.
 The finalize() method is a method provided by the Object class, which can be overridden by a class to perform cleanup operations before the object is garbage collected.
 However, it's not recommended for critical resource management due to uncertainty about when it will be called.

 Ans.
-Lambda expressions are a new and important feature included in Java SE 8.
+Lambda expressions are a new and important feature included in Core Java SE 8.
 A lambda expression is a concise way to represent an anonymous function.
 It does not have a name; it is used in functional programming; and it can be passed as a parameter to a functional interface like Runnable or Comparator.

 Ans.
 If you are currently taking a Java course, you may want to learn about object cloning, which is an advanced topic in this area.
 Object cloning refers to the process of creating an exact copy (clone) of an existing object.
 It can be accomplished by implementing the Cloneable interface and by providing a custom clone() method.
 Cloning allows you to create independent copies of objects and is useful when you need to preserve the state of an object.
 However, cloning must be done carefully to maintain data integrity.